p3l6/blog/content/blog/2020/github rss.md

 ---
 title: Github as an RSS Manager
-summary: Syncing feed lists stored in a github repository.
+description: Syncing feed lists stored in a github repository.
 date: 2020-05-12
 ---